jfredett/hazel/LOG.md

 coverage and few mutants.
 I generally aim to have the testing part of the codebase be 1/3rd to 1/2 the total size of the codebase, and I'm sitting close to the 1/2 mark, so I definitely want to take some time to build something that can be extended naturally and easily.

+# 9-JAN-2025

+## 1500 - ui

+I think I've got the headless side of this about where I need it.
+I still don't have a movegen or evaluator or anything, but I should be able to get the UI side of things up and running, then I just want to get things set up so I can run the tokio-console tool, have tracing go to a log file, and also show up in the UI, and then also be able to take commands from the UI.

+That's not too much, right?

+In any case, I *think* I might actually merge this once I know CI is good.
+The UI change is probably a total rewrite, the structure I used in the last iteration was too broken up, and I should really aim to have more 'everything in one bucket' model to start.

+Ultimately the UI, STDIO, and Error Log threads should all branch off of `WitchHazel`, `Hazel` is the chess side, `Witch` is the communication engine, and `WitchHazel` is the handle that manages all the IO.
+I should be able to move the `run_with_io` code into the `WitchHazel` type as an associated function, and I can similarly move the UI code there as well.

+I would like to take some time to write up a move generator, if only so I can have it play random chess and actually 'use' the engine, but I don't want to get too distracted from current progress.
+There is a lot of fleshing out to do of the `WitchHazel` stuff, including custom messages for debugging, and also getting some kind way of having messages allocate resources in various subsystems.
+One of the things I found is I will definitely want to be able to 'defer' messages -- so that the main queue is actually just the input stream, and the first step is delineating between, e.g., UCI commands to update the engine state, versus Hazel-specific stuff to control what the engine is doing internally.

+I suppose this might mean I have a few actors to build, I could have a UCI frontend actor that forwards messages to the WitchHazel actor.
+WitchHazel can happily talk to itself, but the UCI actor only has state sufficient for the current UCI game.